SpaceByte: Towards Deleting Tokenization from Large Language Modeling

-Recently, MegaByte \cite{megabyte}, MambaByte \cite{mambabyte}, and more \cite{thawani2023wordpooled,lester2024compressed} have been proposed as new byte-level autoregressive language models that model bytes instead of tokens.
-(See \cite{xue2022byt5,clark2103canine,boukkouri2020characterbert,tay2021charformer,edman2022subword,sreedhar2023bytefusion,edman2023wait} for encoder and encoder-decoder byte-level modeling.)
-To address the longer context size resulting from modeling bytes instead of tokens, MegaByte uses multiscale modeling (which is more challenging for autoregressive models than Transformer encoders \cite{nawrot2022hierarchical,dai2020funnel}), while MambaByte uses Mamba blocks \cite{gu2024mamba} instead of Transformer blocks.
+Recently, MegaByte \cite{megabyte}, MambaByte \cite{mambabyte}, and more \cite{thawani2023wordpooled,nawrot2022pooling,lester2024compressed,Fleshman2023Toucan,limisiewicz2024myte} have been proposed as new byte-level autoregressive language models that model bytes instead of tokens.
+(See \cite{xue2022byt5,godey2022MANTa,clark2103canine,boukkouri2020characterbert,tay2021charformer,edman2022subword,sreedhar2023bytefusion,edman2023wait,cao2023character} for encoder and encoder-decoder byte-level modeling.)
+To address the longer context size resulting from modeling bytes instead of tokens, MegaByte uses multiscale modeling \cite{subramanian2020multiscale,nawrot2022hierarchical,dai2020funnel}, while MambaByte uses Mamba blocks \cite{gu2024mamba} instead of Transformer blocks.
 But although MegaByte and MambaByte have been shown to perform better than a standard byte-level Transformer, to our knowledge, no byte-level autoregressive large language model architecture has been shown to match the performance of tokenized models when controlling for compute costs.

 In this work, we study the performance of byte-level and subword-level autoregressive models when trained using a fixed compute budget.
 We measure the performance in terms of the cross entropy (measured in bits-per-byte), which has been shown to be a strong predictor of down-stream performance \cite{huang2024compression}.
 In addition to controlling for training compute, we also control for inference compute costs (measured in FLOPs).
 We find that byte-level Transformer and MegaByte models can require roughly 10 times more training FLOPs to achieve the same performance as a subword-level Transformer.
 To close this substantial performance gap, we propose a new byte-level decoder architecture: SpaceByte.